- Accounting Malpractice (4)

 As reported on the front page of the Chicago Daily Law Bulletin, last week a lawsuit on behalf of Steven Karr was dismissed pursuant to a $30 Million Settlement.
-The case was handled by partners Joseph A. Power, Jr. and Joseph W. Balesteri of Chicago personal injury lawfirm Power Rogers & Smith, P.C.
+The case was handled by partners Joseph A. Power, Jr. and Joseph W. Balesteri of Chicago personal injury lawfirm Power Rogers & Smith, L.L.P.

 The case involved a botched nephrectomy, which caused permanent and catastrophic injury to Steven Karr.

 On July 15, 2011, Mr. Karr underwent surgery at Elmhurst Hospital for what was supposed to be a simple kidney removal, due to the presence of a tumor.
 The surgeon performing the nephrectomy was Defendant Khalid Badwan, M.D., a urologic surgeon with specialty training in laparoscopic techniques.
 Dr. Badwan requested that his partner, Scott Cinel, M.D., assist (as the first assistant urologist) in the laparoscopic approach to remove the left kidney.
 Hours into the case, Dr. Cinel left the operative suite to perform a vasectomy on one of his office patients.